How to Monitor Recently Modified Files in Last 24 Hours on Linux

 -

-- Check dashboard for recently modified files
+- Check dashboard each morning for yesterday's changes

 -